-While conservation enhancements are the major new conservation activity program choice for CSP, you may also choose from among several dozen standard conservation practices in addition to enhancements.
+While conservation enhancements are the major new conservation activity program choice for CSP, you may also choose from among more than 70 standard conservation practices in addition to enhancements.
 These might prove particularly helpful in meeting the stewardship threshold for additional priority resource concerns.
 Conservation practices for CSP include land management practices, vegetative practices, and forest management.
 As is the case with the enhancement structure, practices can be used for different land-use areas.
 For example, the "critical area planting" practice could be applied to cropland, rangeland, pastureland, and forestland, while the "alley cropping" practice is only applicable to cropland and pastureland.

 NRCS has defined a specific number of conservation enhancements and practices that are eligible for payments.
 These are described in detail in the Conservation Activity List on the NRCS CSP website.
-The 2015 list currently includes 119 enhancements and 35 conservation practices from the traditional NRCS Field OfficeTechnical Guide.
+The 2017 list currently includes 223 enhancements and 74 conservation practices from the traditional NRCS Field Office Technical Guide.